grmontpetit/programming-in-haskell-exercices/README.md

     [1,2,3]
     ```

     We can see that any duplicated values are removed.
-This happens because when x is equal to a, we don't keep that value inside the local definition of mqsort.
+This happens because when x is equal to a, we don't keep that value inside the local definition of `mqsort`.

 ## Chapter 2